-Italy is the third largest Russian gas importer in Europe.
-In 2009 Gazprom supplied Italy with 19.1 billion cubic meters of natural gas.
+Italy is the second-largest importer of Russian natural gas in Europe.
+In 2007 Gazprom export supplied the country with around 21.96 bcm of gas.

-In November 2006 Gazprom and ENI entered into the Strategic Partnership Agreement providing Gazprom with the opportunity to directly supply Russian gas to the Italian market starting from 2007.
-Gas supply volumes are gradually increasing to 3 billion cubic meters a year by 2010.
-Under the Agreement the existing contracts for Russian gas supplies to Italy have been extended till 2035.
+In November 2006 Gazprom and ENI signed the Strategic Partnership Agreement providing Gazprom with the opportunity to directly supply Russian gas to the Italian market starting from 2007.
+Annual gas volumes will be gradually increased to 3 bcm by 2010.
+Under the Agreement, the existing contracts for Russian gas supply to Italy are extended till 2035.

 On June 23, 2007 Gazprom and ENI signed the Memorandum of Understanding for the South Stream project execution.
-The Memorandum sets the directions of cooperation between the two companies in the South Stream engineering, financing, construction and management fields.
+The MoU sets the directions of cooperation between the two companies in the South Stream engineering, financing, construction and management sectors.

-On January 18, 2008 the special-purpose company South Stream AG was registered in Switzerland.
-The founders of the company, on a parity basis, are Gazprom and ENI.
+On January 18, 2008 a special purpose company, South Stream AG, was registered in Switzerland.
+The company was established by Gazprom and ENI on a parity basis.